sujeetkrsingh/rich-text-editor/README.md

 <textarea class="js-rich-text-editor" name="content"></textarea>
 ```

-The editor will automatically replace the textarea on page load.
+On page load, the editor will automatically replace the textarea with a rich text editor.

 ## Custom Toolbar